markedjs/marked/.github/ISSUE_TEMPLATE.md

 <!--

-	If submitting a something other than a defect with marked itself, please use the following:
+	If submitting something other than a defect with Marked itself, please use the following:

 **Proposal type:** new feature | project operations | other